mac-lama7/Homelab/README.md

 | `INPUT --dport 21 -j DROP` | Drops all incoming TCP connections to port 21 |
 | `OUTPUT --sport 21 -j DROP` | Drops all outgoing responses from port 21 |

-Together, these rules make port 21 completely unreachable — no client can initiate a connection, and even if a packet slips through, the server won't respond.
+Together, these rules make port 21 completely unreachable.
+No client can initiate a connection, and even if a packet slips through, the server won't respond.

 ### Environmental Impact